 1. Keep ledges clean, clear and minty

-Regularly washing the ledges on the exterior of your home can go a long way to repel hive-building activity – especially when you make use of mint and soapy water.
-Mint is an irritant to bees, and sprinkling a handful of mint leaves into your solution is a recommended method to prevent bees from settling on the cleaned ledges or spaces.
+Regularly washing the ledges on the exterior of your home can go a long way to repel hive-building activity – especially when sprayed with mint and soapy water.
+Mint is an irritant to bees, and sprinkling a handful of mint leaves into your solution is a recommended method.
+This will prevent bees from settling on the cleaned ledges or spaces.

 2. Utilise citronella

-Burning citronella candles is another effective way to prevent bees from hanging around your space, as they do not enjoy the scent, along with many other insects.
-This method cannot usually stand strong in the long-run, however.
+Burning citronella candles is another effective way to prevent bees from buzzing around your space, as they do not enjoy the scent, along with many other insects.
+This method usually does not hold up over time.

 3. Bee-proofing your garden